uzumstanley/uzumstanley/README.md

 <br />
 ##### MOTTO

-> "Building systems that learn from data and improve the world."
+> Building systems that learn from data and improve the world.
 >
 <div align="center">